DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 ###Activity
 The project is active, they also have almost one commit per day.

-Nowadays they 217 opened issues and they have some simple issues wich enables us to participate in the project later
+Nowadays they 217 opened issues and they have some simple issues (Easy fix to be more accurate) wich enables us to participate in the project later.

 ###Opinions
 Since the group in charge of this project is very small, it's very hard to provide support for some plugins developed by other people.